Opentrons/otone_docs/Setup_Windows.md

 16) Open browser and navigate to http://10.10.1.2.
 The page may need to be refreshed.

-17) Robot GUI willa ppear in browser and display a green status message in upper right hand corner ("Browser Connected to Server") and the user can move the robot head using the controls on the GUI.
+17) Robot GUI will appear in browser and display a green status message in upper right hand corner ("Browser Connected to Server") and the user can move the robot head using the controls on the GUI.

 18) Click on the "Config" tab.
 The green "online" indicator under the "Connect" button should be visible.